The former Methodist Meeting house in Rattan Raw (now Court Lane), as it might have appeared when John Wesley preached there in the 1790s

 The current front of the church after the 1995 re-ordering

 The present Old Elvet Methodist Church was opened in November 1903 followed by a week of celebration.
 Built with an initial capacity of about 600 the Church has remained with good membership (now about 200) for over a 100 years.
-It is the largest Church in the local Durham and Deerness Valley Methodist Circuit of some 16 churches and 850 members.
+It is the largest Church in the local Durham and Deerness Valley Methodist Circuit of some 15 churches and over 700 members.
 Externally it has changed little.
 However in the 1980s discussions (sometimes rather heated!) to consider changes to meet the anticipated demands of the new millennium were begun and led to the New Era (Elvet Renewal Action) that was launched formally in 1991.
 The interior of the church was substantially changed at the entrance, chancel and transepts.
 This was completed in 1995 together with important changes in the rear premises.
 These have opened up the uses of both church and premises so that on most days of the week there is activity of some kind.
 Besides the expected services and prayer meetings (and being a Methodist Church, the long round of committee meetings!) there is a large variety of other activities, some based on church membership, others organized by outside bodies.
 In total these, the refurbished buildings and new activities, provide Elvet Methodist Church with an optimism for meeting the challenges of the future.